-Something I’m struggling with at the moment, and I know it’s a frustration for most clients, is getting shit done for my own business.
+Something I’m struggling with at the moment, and I know it’s a frustration for most clients, is getting stuff done for my own business.

-I don’t give Your VA the same respect, time or priority I give my clients.
-If I did, if I spent as much time and energy on this business as I did with some of the clients we online business manage for, I’d have a lot less noise in my head and be achieving the goals I’ve set consistently … day in day out.
+I don’t give my business the same respect, time or priority I give my clients.
+If I did, if I spent as much time and energy on this business as I did with time spent working in my business, I’d have a lot less noise in my head and be achieving the goals I’ve set.

 So, I’ve been working on this and I think I’ve got the formula to share with you.
 Try the steps below so you’re consistently getting shit done for your business.
 You’ll feel a whole lot lighter, have a more efficient, productive and profitable business, and by no means least, ultimately a better life balance.
 Isn’t that why we do what we do?

 We can all block out time in our day, that’s a given.
 But we don’t.
-Or if we do it’s one of the first blocks we compromise on.
 Often the day to day takes over our carefully colour-coded calendar!
 Why?
-Because we don’t give our own time (for our business) the same respect we give our clients.
+Because we don’t give our own business the same respect we give our clients.
 We won’t die if the task doesn’t get done.
 But looking long term, the impact is just as dire.
 Not spending time on your own business is a sure recipe for failure.

 As you block out time try this:

-If you get this shit done, what impact will that happen on your profitability?
-The time you allow should be in perspective with the impact getting shit done has on your business.
+If you get this task done, what impact will that happen on your profitability?
+The time you allow should be in perspective with the impact that completing this action has on your business.

 We all perform better when we have to answer to someone.
-Make sure you tell someone what you’re going to achieve, by when.
+Tell someone what you’re going to achieve, by when.
 Get them to come back to you or ask to see the finished product.
-Be accountable to yourself but it always helps to achieve if you think by not achieving, you’ll let someone down.
+Be accountable to yourself but it always helps if you think by not achieving, you’ll let someone down.
 That someone could be your virtual assistant, online business manager, coach, mentor, partner, staff … as long as it’s someone who can call you on your excuses, and someone you don’t want to let down.

 At the end of this block of time, what’s the end result?
-What do you need to produce in order to have your shit done?
-By working towards an outcome you’ll stay focused, you’ll have something to show for your time, you’ll have reached a result or outcome that impacts your business.
+What do you need to produce in order to achieve your outcome?
+By working towards this outcome you’ll stay focused and have reached a result or outcome that impacts your business.

-Work on your ‘shit’ as if you’re your own client.
+Work on your tasks as if you’re your own client.
 Give yourself the same priorities, attention to detail and follow the same process as you would for a client.
 If you say to a client I’ll have your marketing strategy to you by the end of the day, then it will happen.
-Give your own business that same respect.
+Give your own business that same respect and accountability.

-Visualise shit done and the consequences of not
+5. Visualise ‘done’ and the consequences if not

 Ok so this sounds a bit airy fairy but it works.
 How will achieving this outcome impact your business, what will reaching the goal mean.
 Again go back to profitability if that’s your why, but know your why and the consequence of achieving or not achieving.
 Put pressure on yourself (in a positive fashion).